-In a recent episode of 60 Minutes, correspondent Scott Pelley reported on the growing cyber security threat known as ransomware.
+In a this episode of 60 Minutes, correspondent Scott Pelley reported on the growing cybersecurity threat known as ransomware.
 In the story, he reviewed a number of “cyber hygiene” best practices that every organization should enact in order to safeguard against hackers.
 Essentially, there are three forms of ransomware prevention.
-Policy based preventative measures protect access to systems via multi-factor authentication and periodic password resets as well as account lockouts after multiple failed attempts.
-Technology based measures or those enforced pre user interaction include firewalls, web filters, and administrative ounces of prevention such as IP address and domain white listing and black listing.
+Policy-based preventative measures protect access to systems via multi-factor authentication and periodic password resets as well as account lockouts after multiple failed attempts.
+Technology-based measures or those enforced pre user interaction include firewalls, web filters, and administrative ounces of prevention such as IP address and domain whitelisting and blacklisting.
 But when all else fails, the last line of defense or third preventative measure is really behavioral.
-It depends on how end users perceive and respond to risky emails.
+It depends on how end-users perceive and respond to risky emails.
 How we respond to potential data security threats still matters.

-It all starts with email.
-Using the many common examples cited on 60 Minutes, the telltale signs of a phishing expedition can be more sophisticated even as end user become more suspicious.
+It all starts with an email.
+Using the many common examples cited on 60 Minutes, the telltale signs of a phishing expedition can be more sophisticated even as end-user becomes more suspicious.
 While everyone is aware of the classic Nigerian prince requesting bank account info email, how many are prepared for an email spoofed by their boss requesting urgent information?

 Trust Your Instincts

-Despite all of the technical countermeasures to cyber security threats, a substantial component to end user threat detection remains intuitive.
-Luckily, the look and feel of the email itself as well as the tone and content can trigger a sense that something’s not quite kosher with the message.
+Despite all the technical countermeasures to cybersecurity threats, a substantial component to end-user threat detection remains intuitive.
+Luckily, the look and feel of the email itself, as well as the tone and content, can trigger a sense that something’s not quite kosher with the message.
 All it takes is a little time and scrutiny to separate the wheat from the chaff.
 Unfortunately, not all end users have the luxury of time before responding to urgent requests from someone purporting to be their boss.
-But it’s fair to say any requests for organizational “nuclear codes” such as proprietary data, financial records, should prompt end users to do a procedural double check.
+But it’s fair to say any requests for organizational “nuclear codes” such as proprietary data, financial records, should prompt end-users to do a procedural double-check.

 Do Some Source Recon

-While many cyber criminals go through the trouble of mimicking the corporate look and feel of the organization they’re spoofing, they don’t always stand up to research.
+While many cybercriminals go through the trouble of mimicking the corporate look and feel of the organization they’re spoofing, they don’t always stand up to research.
 For example, you may receive an email that looks like it’s from a representative of your bank.
-It has corporate logo in the html, name and signature line, and something that looks like the corporate url.
-What happens if you mouse of the link?
+It has a corporate logo in the HTML, name and signature line, and something that looks like the corporate URL.
+What happens if you mouse off the link?
 Does it actually match the organization’s domain or is there some odd prefix?

 Google is Your Friend

-Most cyber criminals don’t take the time to compose a unique phishing email for each target organization.
+Most cybercriminals don’t take the time to compose a unique phishing email for each target organization.
 While they have personalized greetings, if the content of the message has been in circulation for any length of time, it might be worth some cyber sleuthing.
 Organizations should encourage recipients to research suspicious emails in Google, entering unique phrasing in quotes.
-If it’s been an email blast from the recent past, you’re likely to find repeat offenders listed somewhere on web wall of shame or end user support forum.
-Although the internet creates the opportunity for cyber crime it can be an invaluable resource for broadcasting suspicious email behavior and expand end user awareness.
+If it’s been an email blast from the recent past, you’re likely to find repeat offenders listed somewhere on the web wall of shame or the end-user support forum.
+Although the internet creates the opportunity for cybercrime it can be an invaluable resource for broadcasting suspicious email behavior and expand end-user awareness.